London Bridge: Modern London Bridge (1973–present)

 In 1984, the British warship HMS Jupiter collided with London Bridge, causing significant damage to both the ship and the bridge.

 On Remembrance Day 2004, several bridges in London were furnished with red lighting as part of a night-time flight along the river by wartime aircraft.
 London Bridge was the one bridge not subsequently stripped of the illuminations, which are regularly switched on at night.

 The current London Bridge is often shown in films, news and documentaries showing the throng of commuters journeying to work into the City from London Bridge Station (south to north).
 An example of this is actor Hugh Grant crossing the bridge north to south during the morning rush hour, in the 2002 film About a Boy.

-On 11 July 2009, as part of the annual Lord Mayor's charity appeal and to mark the 800th anniversary of Old London Bridge's completion in the reign of King John, the Lord Mayor and Freemen of the City drove a flock of sheep across the bridge, supposedly by ancient right.
+On 11 July 2008, as part of the annual Lord Mayor's charity appeal and to mark the 800th anniversary of Old London Bridge's completion in the reign of King John, the Lord Mayor and Freemen of the City drove a flock of sheep across the bridge, supposedly by ancient right.

-In a terrorist attack on 3 June 2017, three pedestrians on the bridge were driven into with a van and killed.
+On 3 June 2017, three pedestrians were killed by a van in a terrorist attack.
 Altogether, eight people died and 48 were injured in the attack.
 Security barriers were installed on the bridge to help isolate the pedestrian pavement from the road.